 Year one introduces the clinical environment through peer group activities and observations.
 Clinical skills training and patient contact commence early in year two.

-You will begin your dental practice in the Bristol Dental Hospital before extending your practice to community teaching clinics in the city.
-Here you will treat patients with a wide variety of dental disease in a primary care setting in preparation for dental practice beyond graduation.
+You will begin your dental practice under supervision in clinics after simulated skills training, all undertaken in new state-of-the-art facilities.
+Here you will treat patients with a wide variety of oral and dental diseases in preparation for practice beyond graduation.

 Student welfare is central to our programme and you will have access to a wide range of support, starting with our well developed in-house personal tutor network.